GraemeMalcolm/data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

     ```

 4. Run the code, and note that it returns sales order data in the same schema as the CSV files you explored earlier.
 The schema information is embedded in the parquet file, so the appropriate column names are shown in the results.
-5. Modify the code as follows and then run it.
+5. Modify the code as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account) and then run it.

     ```sql
     SELECT YEAR(OrderDate) AS OrderYear,